 American Time Use Survey (ATUS) Leave Module Microdata Files

 This page includes links to the ATUS Leave Module microdata files and supporting documentation.
-The ATUS Leave Module is sponsored by the U.S. Department of Labor's Women's Department.
+The ATUS Leave Module is sponsored by the U.S. Department of Labor's Women's Bureau.

 About ATUS Data

 ATUS Leave Module Data Dictionaries

 ATUS Leave Module Data Files

 Last Modified Date: September 24, 2019